dotnet/AspNetCore.Docs/aspnetcore/publishing/linuxproduction.md

 #### MIME-type sniffing

-This header prevents Internet Explorer from MIME-sniffing a response away from the declared content type, as the header instructs the browser not to override the response content type.
+This header prevents most browsers from MIME-sniffing a response away from the declared content type, as the header instructs the browser not to override the response content type.
 With the `nosniff` option, if the server says the content is "text/html", the browser renders it as "text/html".

 Edit the *nginx.conf* file: